FaezehAmou2020/Architecture_MLOps_replication_package/README.md

-#An Analysis of MLOps Architectures: A Systematic Mapping Study
+<H3> An Analysis of MLOps Architectures: A Systematic Mapping Study </H3>

 This repository contains all the data, scripts, and documents that can assist the readers in replicating our research.
 The following are included in this replication package: